Worst-Case Services and State-Based Scheduling: Worst-Case Services

-The immediate portion of $\bs\psi$ to be met by $d$ is denoted by $p$ in (\ref{E:WCSImmediate}), but what about the remaining portion?
+The immediate portion of $\bs\psi$ to be met by $d$ is denoted by $p$ in (\ref{E:WCSImmediate}).
+But what about the remaining portion?
 As we will see, it turns out to be yet another worst-case service.
-Intuitively, as illustrated in Figure \ref{F:Bounds}, when $d$ tasks depart, this allows a re-expression of $\bs\psi(\bs{q})$ in a translated coordinate frame in which the origin moves from $O$ to $O'$ at $(1,d)$ in the original frame.
+Intuitively, as illustrated in Fig.~\ref{F:Bounds}, after $d$ tasks have been served, $\bs\psi(\bs{q})$ can be re-expressed in a translated coordinate frame in which the origin moves from $O$ to $O'$ at $(1,d)$ in the original frame.
 Discounting the immediate portion met by $d$, $\bs{\psi}(\bs{q})$ is truncated in this new frame.
-A new worst-case departure vector can then, roughly speaking, be constructed by splicing the line segment $\overline{O'A}$ to the truncated $\bs{\psi}(\bs{q})$, that is, replacing $\overline{OA}$ by $\overline{O'A}$.
+A new worst-case departure vector can then, roughly speaking, be constructed by splicing the line segment $\overline{O'A}$ to the truncated $\bs{\psi}(\bs{q})$, that is, by replacing $\overline{OA}$ with $\overline{O'A}$.